-HEART-centered learning is Fremont College’s signature approach to social and emotive educational development.
+HEART-centered learning is Fremont University’s signature approach to social and emotive educational development.
 It focuses on the following five concepts-Hardworking, Ethical, Accountable, Relevant, and Thankful.
 All curriculum is infused with these five concepts aiming to equip students with the knowledge, attitude, experience, and skills necessary to work in collaboration with others, resolve conflicts, be creative, and succeed in the face of obstacles both in school and in the workplace.

 At Fremont University, we focus on career education and keep our degree and diploma programs up-to-date to ensure they meet the changing requirements of today’s workforce.
 Our programs are practical for the real world, giving our graduates a competitive edge.
 Learn more about our degree and diploma programs by clicking on the links below.